carbon-language/carbon-lang/llvm/docs/Proposals/GitHubMove.rst

    1GB for the monorepo), and the commit rate of LLVM may cause more frequent `git push` collisions when upstreaming.
 Affected contributors may be able to use the SVN bridge or the single-subproject Git mirrors.
-However, it's undecided if these projects will continue to be mantained.
+However, it's undecided if these projects will continue to be maintained.
  * Using the monolithic repository may add overhead for those *integrating* a standalone sub-project, even if they aren't contributing to it, due to the same disk space concern as the point above.
 The availability of the